bleroy/3d-junkyard/Atari130MX/readme.md

 The left shift stabilizer is made with a standard metal bar that fits in standard costar stabilizers, for which the plate is designed.
 Those stabilizers can be bought for a very reasonable price from many places.
 You could print your own but I'm not providing design files for them at this time.

-The space bar is more problematic because the metal part that comes with the XE keyboard is much thicker than the standard costar stabilizers can accommodate, so we need either alternative metal bars to te right dimensions and the right diameter, or we need to print stabilizers with a larger diameter hole.
+The space bar is more problematic because the metal part that comes with the XE keyboard is much thicker than the standard costar stabilizers can accommodate, so we need either alternative metal bars to the right dimensions and the right diameter, or we need to print stabilizers with a larger diameter hole.
 I went for the printed part, but it should be possible to make the metal part instead.
 I just haven't tried that, so you're on your own if you want to go that route.

 * Optimal:
     * original Atari XE stabilizer metal parts
     * access to a resin printer and some resin
     * 2 standard costar stabilizers
-* Fine: if not using vintage caps, I'm not surewhat you;d need for the space bar stabilizer, but 4 standard ones plus a custom space bar metal part may be doable
+* Fine: if not using vintage caps, I'm not sure what you'd need for the space bar stabilizer, but 4 standard ones plus a custom space bar metal part may be doable

 ### Main board